buaabyl/microblaze_diy/README.md

 # microblaze_diy
 Using microblaze as toy, create most of thing from nothing.

+The firmware size is small enough:) If you create from SDK, it will be 7000+ bytes!!!
+Is waste of Block RAM!

 Target
 - create cross comipler from gcc source
 - using Microblaze MCS and XPS
 - create a demo without Xilinx SDK
 - porting SDRAM interface
 - create a bootloader with xmodem

 ## compile gcc
 MUST build linux version first, because mingw32 need executable,